davedelong/DDMathParser/README.markdown

 The parser recognizes implicit multiplication.
 For example, we can write `3(4)` and understand that the answer should be `12`.
 Implicit multiplication is applied when a number, variable, or closing parenthesis are followed by either a number, variable, function, or opening parenthesis.

 A full explanation of how the implicit multiplication is handled is in the source of `DDMathStringTokenizer.m`.

+### Argumentless functions

+Normally, a function is entered in the form `function(parameter, parameter)`.
+However, the tokenizer can also recognize functions as simply `function`.
+In this case, the opening and closing parentheses are injected into the token stream.
+This is only useful when entering constants, since these are the only functions which do not accept parameters.
+The upshot of this is that you can pass the string `@"π + e"` and will be correctly parsed as if you had passed `@"π() + e()"`.

+If you attempt to use this with other functions, an error will be generated and evaluation will fail.
+This makes sense since (for example) `sin()` cannot be evaluated.
+The `sin` function requires a parameter.

 ### Built-in functions